bactopia/bactopia-workshop/workshop/03-bactopia.md

   --check_samples                     [boolean] Validate the input FOFN provided by --samples
 ```

 Time permitting we'll go through each one of these methods.
+To do this, we'll
+be using data from [bactopia-tests](https://github.com/bactopia/bactopia-tests).
+These are super small, and should hopefully complete quickly.

 ### Paired-end Illumina sample